rollkit/docs/guides/hyperlane-use-tia-for-gas.md

 #### Rollup Account

-We can fund the rollup account through one of the genesis account's in the docker container
+We can fund the rollup account through one of the genesis accounts in the docker container

 ```bash
 docker exec -it localwasm \